EMF Survey Services

 Sometimes these hotspots can be eliminated by switching off appliances or electronic devices – at least at night when they are not in use.

-Where radio-frequency radiation enters from outside (for example from a mobile phone mast) it may be possible to screen certain windows with special net curtain material, or window film, to reduce the EMF penetration.
+Where radio-frequency radiation enters from outside (for example from a mobile phone mast) it may be possible to screen certain windows with special net curtain material, or window film, to reduce EMF penetration.

 Radio-frequency sources inside the house can sometimes be re-positioned or partially screened to reduce radiation to more acceptable levels.